facebookresearch/Mephisto/mephisto/abstractions/providers/README.md

 - `getWorkerRegistrationInfo()`: Return any special information that would be required to register a worker.
 Currently the `worker_name` field is required.
 - `getAgentRegistration(mephisto_worker_id)`: Return the data that is going to be passed to the `<Crowd>Agent`'s `new_from_provider` method.
 The `worker_id` field should be the provided `mephisto_worker_id` in almost all cases.
 - `handleSubmitToProvider()`: Tell the provider that the task is done from the frontend.
 Often amounts to hitting some kind of submit button after populating form data.

+This file may also contain additional logic for handling things like error handling in a crowd provider-specific manner.